 Ref.
 Question Policy Principles K2 Is the fire-resisting construction (including any glazing) protecting escape routes and staircases of a suitable standard and maintained in sound condition?
-Answe er Finding/Observation Yes No significant issues or observations made at the time of the premises survey.
+Answer Finding/Observation Yes No other significant issues were identified or other observations were made at the time of the premises survey.

 Ref.
 Question Policy Principles K3 Is there adequate provision of exits (including exit Widths) for the numbers who may be present?
-Answer Finding/Observation Yes There are two entry/exit doors, offering alternative directions of escape at ground floor level.
+Answer Finding/Observation Yes There is a single stairway present.
+Travel distances are within those recommended within the Home Office Guide.

 Ref.
 Question Policy Principles K4 Are doors on escape routes easily opened? (and are sliding or revolving doors avoided?)
-Answei r Finding/Observation Yes Thumb-turn locks are provided internally on the front and rear exit doors.
-Residents will be very familiar with the door opening arrangements as they use them regularly, and therefore no particular signage was considered necessary to indicate the thumb-turns locations or operating method in an emergency.
+Answe r Finding/Observation Yes A thumb-turn lock is provided on the block entrance door.
+Residents will be very familiar with the door opening arrangements as they it regularly; however, signage is provided.